Filter Options

 Where should I go in Kenya with kids?

 “Wherever you go in Kenya will be interesting and exciting for your children.
 Top of the list is the Masai Mara National Reserve.
 You can time your visit to catch the annual wildebeest migration, when millions of hoofed animals migrate towards greener pastures.
 Seeing the wildebeest and zebras cross the Mara River is one of the most thrilling wildlife encounters ever.
 There is lots of predator action at this time too.
-You’ll definitely see four of the Big Five here, but rhino, although present, is not always easy to find.
+You’ll definitely see four of the Big Five (lion, leopard, buffalo, elephant and rhino) here, but rhinos, although present, are not always easy to find.
 Therefore, you should make a stop at Lake Nakuru National Park.
 The park is centered around the scenic Rift Valley lake, and both white and black rhino are common here.
 Most kids love elephants and there is no better place to see these giants in big numbers than at Amboseli National Park.
 You’ll see some seriously big tuskers here, and if you’re lucky the sky might open up to create that picture-perfect moment of elephants in front of Mt Kilimanjaro.
 Slightly more off the beaten track is Samburu National Reserve.
 This is the place to see dry-country animals, such as gerenuk, Beisa oryx and the handsome reticulated giraffe.
 You’ll see local people herding their cattle on the outskirts of the reserve, and a visit to a traditional Samburu homestead is always a big hit with kids.”

 2